cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

 If we assign our lambda to a variable, we can store our lambda object and reuse it multiple times as we do for the `Print` lambda.
 And if you were wondering, the type of this lambda will be some unique unnamed type that the compiler will make up on its own.

-Now it is time we talk about the **capture list**.
+Now it is time we talk about the stuff inside the square brackets in each lambda definition - the **capture list**.
 It is a new thing to us and is the syntax that we can easily recognize lambdas by.

 The first two lambdas we use have an empty capture list, but the third one captures the `query_age` variable in it:
 <!--